UST-MICO/docs/adr/0007-database-technology.md

 ## Context and Problem Statement

 We want to use a state of the art database that can store services/applications according to our data Model and is easy to integrate with [Spring Boot](0001-java-framework.md).

 ## Decision Drivers

 * Integration with [Spring Boot](0001-java-framework.md)
+* Different versions of a service will be stored as individual services
+* Applications will be seen  as concrete instances of services

 ### Data Model Relational